Skip to main content

 Ageing, Adulthood and Gerontology

 In the Ageing, Adulthood, and Gerontology track students will learn about aging across the middle and later years.
 This includes a national and global understanding of how the rising number of older adults impacts individuals, families, systems and society.
-Students choose two of the following course options: Global Aging–reviews normal aging from a biopsychosocial person in environment lens as well as aging across the world; Successful Aging in Communities of care–explores Age Friendly Communities and different living environments for older adults; Advanced Social Work with Older Adults–this course focuses on assessment and intervention with older adults and also with caregivers/families.
+Students choose two of the following course options: Global Aging reviews normal aging from a biopsychosocial person in environment lens as well as aging across the world; Successful Aging in Communities of care explores age-friendly communities and different living environments for older adults; Advanced Social Work with Older Adults focuses on assessment and intervention with older adults and also with caregivers/families.

 Placements may include: